kshaffer/doooCorpus/README.md

 # doooCorpus
 A corpus study of articles about Domain of One's Own.
+Includes a Python script for web scraping from a variety of blog/article sources, a Python script for converting manually downloaded content, and an R script for analyzing and visualizing downloaded data.
+Also contains a pre-loaded collection of scraped and cleaned data.

 ## `build_db.py`